ElliotNB/nimbly/README.md

 	* *Parameters:* None.
 	* *Returns:* Nothing.

-3. **`render`** - Renders and returns the component.
+3. **`render()`** - Renders and returns the component.
 The render method will first verify that the component has been initialized, if it has not been initialized, then it will invoke `this.init()`.
 If the initialization is already in progress, then it will return a temporary 'loading' display.
 If the component has already been initialized, then the standard render method `this._render()` is invoked.
 	* *Parameters:* None.
 	* *Returns:* jQuery-referenced DocumentFragment, the component ready to be inserted into the main DOM.

-4. **`refresh`** - This method is invoked when we want to re-render the component.
+4. **`refresh()`** - This method is invoked when we want to re-render the component.
 	* *Parameters:* None.
 	* *Returns:* Nothing.

+5. **`destroy()`** - This method will remove this.jqDom from the DOM and delete the observable that was created during initialization.
+If the component initialized any child components, then those will be destroyed as well.
+This helps ensure that memory usage does not balloon after repeated refreshes and UI updates.
+	* *Parameters:* None.
+	* *Returns:* Nothing.

+## Protected

+JavaScript does not support protected methods, but the following methods are **intended** to be used as protected methods.
+They should not be invoked externally, but they may be invoked within component class that extends the `TXMBase` base class.

-5. **`registerChild(childComponent)`** - When a component nests other components within it, we refer to the original component as the "parent component" and the nested component(s) as "child component(s)".
+1. **`registerChild(childComponent)`** - When a component nests other components within it, we refer to the original component as the "parent component" and the nested component(s) as "child component(s)".
 In order for refreshes of the parent component to work properly, we must register the child components on the parent component.
 This will allow our .refresh() method to intelligently determine if it is necessary to re-render the child component(s) when an update occurs to the parent component.
 	* *Parameters:*
 		* `childComponent` - an instance of a component that extends this base class (TXMBase).
 	* *Returns:* Nothing.

-6. **`destroy`** - This method will remove this.jqDom from the DOM and delete the observable that was created during initialization.
-If the component initialized any child components, then those will be destroyed as well.
-This helps ensure that memory usage does not balloon after repeated refreshes and UI updates.
-	* *Parameters:* None.
-	* *Returns:* Nothing.

-7. **`showLoadMask`** - Executed when we need to display a loading mask over the component.
+2. **`showLoadMask()`** - Executed when we need to display a loading mask over the component.
 Loading masks are displayed when we fetch data that must be retrieved before the UI can refresh.
 Defined via `defaults` or `options`.
 	* *Parameters:* None.
 	* *Returns:* Nothing.

-8. **`hideLoadMask`** - Executed when we need to hide the loading mask over the component.
+3. **`hideLoadMask()`** - Executed when we need to hide the loading mask over the component.
 Defined via `defaults` or `options`.
 	* *Parameters:* None.
 	* *Returns:* Nothing.

-## Settings
+# Settings

 The `defaults` and `options` parameters are the two most significant parameters passed into the TXMBase constructor.
 Together they dictate how the component initializes itself, how the UI should update in response to data changes, what actions to take after data changes occur, what templates the component should use, etc.